-We recognise that not all of the young people staying at Foxgloves are able to meaningfully take part in more formal meetings, and so we seek their views in creative and more individual ways.
-We also have a visiting advocate from Banardos who visits the home monthly and will support young people with raising issues that are important to them.
+We recognise that not all the young people staying at Foxgloves are able to meaningfully take part in more formal meetings, and so we seek their views in creative and more individual ways.
+We also have a visiting advocate from NYAS who visits the home 6 weekly, which will also support young people with raising issues that are important to them.

-We aim, at all times, to ensure the needs of young people are met and ask for feedback from young people, families and other professionals.
-As well as receiving informal feedback or feedback through the young people's review meetings and Children's meetings, we have questionnaires that we ask families to complete twice a year, asking their views on the service we provide.
+We aim to ensure the needs of young people are met and ask for feedback from young people, families, and other professionals.
+As well as receiving informal feedback or feedback through the young people's review meetings and Children's meetings, we have questionnaires that we ask families to complete where asking their views on the service that we provide.

 Key worker sessions take place approximately monthly with children and young people who access the service.
-We also have display boards around the home where information is displayed on complaints and other issues that arises.
+We also have display boards around the home where information is placed on issues like complaints Advocacy, safety etc or simply on other issues that arises.